 Unfortunately, this is the only experiment of performance enhancement with ketogenic diets or beta hydroxybutyrate.
 Like most drugs and methodologies, the research focuses primarily on sickness rather than optimal health.

-Neurodegenerative Protection – Far more well-researched are the effects of a ketogenic diet on neurodegenerative diseases and those who have suffered brain trauma.
-Because ketosis can aid in mitochondrial health (more info below), it acts as a neuroprotective from diseases like Alzheimer’s disease, senile dementia, and others.
+Neurodegenerative Protection – Far more well-researched are the effects of a ketogenic diet on neurodegenerative problems and those who have suffered brain trauma.
+Because ketosis can aid in mitochondrial health (more info below), it acts as a neuroprotective from problems like memory problems, senile dementia, and others.

 Brain injuries, of which any sports enthusiast or athlete has experienced, exacerbate certain harmful chemicals in the body called reactive oxygen species.
 Traumatic brain injury (TBI) is one extreme example of this, but ketosis can negate some of the degenerative implications of such an event.